 As the Head of Dubbo Campus I acknowledge the traditional custodians of the land on which this campus is built.
 I pay respect to the Elders past, present and future, for they hold the memories, traditions, culture and the hopes of Aboriginal Australia.

-Charles Sturt University's vision of a National University of Inland Australia presents the Dubbo Campus with the opportunity to contribute to the achievements of our regional students and communities.
-We offer higher educational courses for the professions which contribute to the training and retention of professionals for inland and rural Australia.
-We are especially concerned with education and research which will improve health, education and well-being for inland Australians.
+Charles Sturt University’s vision of a National University of Inland Australia presents the Dubbo Campus with the opportunity to contribute to the achievements of our regional students and communities.
+We offer higher education courses for the professions thus contributing to the training and retention of professionals for inland and rural Australia.
+In particular, we seek to deliver teaching and research programs designed to improve the health, education and well-being of inland Australians.

-The Dubbo Campus is positioned to attract a very diverse range of students from local and regional students to city dwellers.
-The range of courses offered on our campus includes nursing, primary and early childhood education, social work, accounting and business.
-Information on the courses offered at CSU and those that are supported through Dubbo Campus facilities is available by phoning info.csu on 1800 334 733 (free call) or visit the CSU course website.
+Information on the courses offered at CSU and those that are supported through Dubbo Campus is available by phoning info.csu on Freecall 1800 334 733 or visit the CSU course website.

 Head, Dubbo Campus